|

 Organization of the Course

-lectures may extend into a second session.
-The role of the lectures
+lectures may extend beyond that.
+The role of the lectures is

-is supplementary to the readings.
-There is very limited class time
+supplementary to the readings.
+There is very limited class time and

 said that, in many if not most cases it will be very difficult to